torvalds/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 If the platform supports multiple huge page sizes, the ``pagesize`` option can be used to specify the huge page size and associated pool. ``pagesize`` is specified in bytes.
-If ``pagesize`` is not specified the platform's default huge page size and associated pool will be used.
+If ``pagesize`` is yest specified the platform's default huge page size and associated pool will be used.

 The ``size`` option sets the maximum value of memory (huge pages) allowed